This article explains how to include GCPs on PIX4Dcloud Advanced for automatic detection.

 - (Optional) Click Save to save the changes.

 Click Process to conclude the dataset creation and to start uploading the input files for processing.

 - The dataset starts to be processed.

 - The AutoGCPs detection algorithm will run.
-In case the GCPs are not found, an email is sent to the user email address explaining that no GCPs were found and the processing will be done without using them.
+If the GCPs are not found, an email is sent to the user email address explaining that no GCPs were found and the processing will be done without using them.

 - When the process is finished, an email is sent and the Quality Report of the project is attached.

-- In the Files > GCPs section of the project, if the GCPs were detected by the algorithm, the details of the GCPs will be shown.
+- In the Files > GCPs section of the project, if the algorithm detected the GCPs, the details of the GCP marks will be shown.

-An example of report for AutoGCPs marking follows.
+An example of a report for AutoGCPs marking.